Home is where the heart is

 Dahl later wrote, ‘I adored him.
 I worshipped him, and whenever I was not at school, I used to follow him around and watch him at his work and listen to him talk.
 Endless stories about his young days Joss would tell me as I followed him round the garden.

 ‘One of his favourite subjects was the Cardiff City football team, and I was very quickly swept along by his enthusiasm for those heroes of the turf.
 Every Saturday afternoon, rain or hail or snow or sleet, Joss and I would go to Ninian Park to see the City play.’

 It’s been speculated that Joss’s tales of descending by cage into a mine shaft inspired the great glass elevator in the Willy Wonka stories, and even that the Oompa-Loompas, singing as they worked, were inspired by Welsh miners.

-Dahl spent his early childhood in the Llandaff area of Cardiff.
-From autumn 1923 he went to Llandaff Cathedral School, situated in the shadow of the towering Gothic cathedral.
-And it was here, aged just seven years old, that he developed his sense of mischief while admiring the sherbert suckers and tonsil ticklers at the sweet shop on the High Street (where a blue plaque now marks the spot).
+From autumn 1923 Dahl went to the Cathedral School in Llandaff, situated in the shadow of the towering Gothic cathedral.
+And it was here, aged just seven years old, that he developed his sense of mischief while admiring the sherbert suckers and tonsil ticklers at the sweet shop on the High Street (now a holiday rental with – yes - another blue plaque).

 Dahl recounts the legendary Great Mouse Plot, a scheme to leave a dead mouse in a jar of gobstoppers to frighten the miseryguts proprietor, in his first autobiography, Boy: Tales of Childhood.
 ‘Mrs Pratchett,’ he writes, ‘was a small, skinny old hag with a moustache on her upper lip and a mouth as sour as a green gooseberry.’